swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

 }
 ```

 `MutableSpan` will have new initializers to mutate the memory of a `MutableRawSpan` as a typed `MutableSpan`, when its `Element` conforms to `ConvertibleToBytes & ConvertibleFromBytes`.
 These conversions will check for alignment and bounds.
-When the `MutableRawSpan`'s pointer alignment is incorrect for `Element`, this initializer will trap.
-When the bounds are not a multiple of the stride, this initializer will trap.
+When the `MutableRawSpan`'s pointer alignment is incorrect for `Element`, these initializers will trap.
+When the bounds are not a multiple of the stride, these initializers will trap.

 ```swift
 extension MutableSpan {